Overview of Muscle Tissues

 - Explain contractibility and extensibility

-Differences among the three muscle types include the microscopic organization of their contractile proteins—actin and myosin.
+Differences among the three muscle types include the microscopic organization of their contractile proteins, location in the body, and control mechanisms.
 The actin and myosin proteins are arranged very regularly in the cytoplasm of individual muscle cells (referred to as fibers) in both skeletal muscle and cardiac muscle, which creates a pattern, or stripes, called striations.
-The striations are visible with a light microscope under high magnification (see Figure 1).
+The striations are visible with a light microscope under high magnification (see Figure 7.2).
 Skeletal muscle fibers are multinucleated structures that compose the skeletal muscle.
-Cardiac muscle fibers each have one to two nuclei and are physically and electrically connected to each other so that the entire heart contracts as one unit (called a syncytium).
+Cardiac muscle, found within the heart, have fibers with one to two nuclei and are physically and electrically connected to each other so that the entire heart contracts as one unit.
+Skeletal muscle is found attached to bones and exhibits voluntary control while cardiac muscle is involuntary.